Angi-Reynoso/Datos_Masivos/Practices/Practice_8/README.md

 val Array(train, test) = inputData.randomSplit(Array(0.8, 0.2))
 ~~~
 > Split the data using random split into 80% traning and 20% testing datasets.
-> `inputData.randomSplit`: randomly splits a RDD with the provided weights.

 ### 6. Instantiate the base classifier.
 ~~~